matheus23/nix/README.md

 ## How to: System Updates

+(Writing this down mainly so I can RTFM for myself.)
 You wish it were easy.
 Maybe I'm just doing it wrong.
 Oh well, anyhow here we go:

 I have a bunch of nix channels: